 - Make a list of 5-minute distractions to use when you need a cigarette.
 Examples would be activities like phoning a friend, playing solitaire, go for a brisk short walk, eat a piece of fruit, and play with a pet.

 - Changing your routine helps you to stop smoking cigarettes.
 The urge to smoke is often associated with certain activities or triggers.
 If your first smoke of the day is with coffee over breakfast, drink tea or have breakfast out.
-If driving triggers your need to smoke then change to walking or find alternative transport or car shares.
+If driving triggers your need to smoke, then change to walking or find alternative transport or car shares.

-- Replace cigarettes with healthy snacks so you can break the hand to mouth cycle.
-Try celery or carrot sticks, chopped fruit, sunflower seeds or nuts as alternatives.
+- Replace cigarettes with healthy snacks so you can break the hand-to-mouth cycle.
+Try celery or carrot sticks, chopped fruit, sunflower seeds, or nuts as alternatives.

 - On a similar theme, try shelling and eating nuts when you have the urge to smoke.
 This has the benefit of using hands and mouth to replace the physical smoking habit.

 - Learn some relaxation and deep breathing techniques that you can use if you feel stressed.
-Stress is often a trigger for having a cigarette as well as the stress of quitting.
+Stress is often a trigger for having a cigarette, as well as the stress of quitting.

 - Write a quit smoking plan outlining your goals and reasons to stop smoking cigarettes.
 Refer to it often.

-5 Reasons to Quit Smoking
+5 Reasons To Quit Smoking

 |Reason||How This Makes Your Life Better|